isc-projects/kea/doc/sphinx/arm/hooks.rst

    current system date to form the current forensic file name.
 It defaults to ``kea-legal``.

-And additional parameters for database connection can be specified, e.g:
+Additional parameters for the database connection can be specified, e.g:

 ::

     "Dhcp6": {
        "hooks-libraries": [
            {
                "library": "/usr/local/lib/kea/hooks/libdhcp_legal_log.so",